fcrepo4-labs/fcrepo-api-x-demo/exercises/05-Ontologies_and_binding.md

     <pre>
     curl -X PATCH -H "Content-Type: application/sparql-update" --data "INSERT {&lt;&gt; &lt;<span>http://www.w3.org/1999/02/22-rdf-syntax-ns#type</span>&gt; &lt;<span>http://pcdm.org/models#Object</span>&gt;} WHERE {}" http://localhost/fcrepo/rest/extensions/pcdm
     </pre>
     * In either case, you need to write out the whole pcdm namespace, rather than using a convenient prefix like `pcdm:`.
-This is due to the relative difficulty of defining prefixes and namespaces in Fedora, which is outsisde of the scope of this exercise.
+This is due to the relative difficulty of defining prefixes and namespaces in Fedora, which is outside of the scope of this exercise.
-  3. Look again at the service document of the object.
-Do you see the pcdm service endpoint now?
+  3. Look again at the service document of the object. <code>http://localhost/discovery/apix/extensions/pcdm</code>  Do you see the pcdm service endpoint now?
 Good!

 <h2><a href="#ex5b" id="ex5b" class="anchor">B. Binding by inference</a></h2>